 The young proprietor walked me through the types of scarfs on offer – from expensive and sumptuous silk to pashmina, wool and, of course, cheaper synthetics.
 After I had a glass of customary (apple) tea (the Turkish people are the epitome of hospitality) the selling process began.
 The proprietor pulled scarf after scarf off the shelf and draped them across the Middle Eastern-style coffee table.

 “Stop!
 Stop!”
 I put up my hands.

 He gave me a puzzled look – didn’t I like the scarves?

 Like the scarves!
-I told him I loved them.
-That if he continued in this manner it would be impossible for me to choose a single scarf.
+I told him I loved them, but if he continued in this manner, it would be impossible for me to choose a single scarf.
 I told him that we would have to limit the choices; otherwise I was afraid I would leave empty handed.

 He did, and I decided to buy five scarves – one for myself, and four more as gifts – that were all a combination of silk and pashmina, I asked him to show me just two scarves in color families that I knew would be complimentary to my friends and me.
 Faced with a choice of only two scarves in blue, green, purple, red and orange, I found it easy to pick the perfect ones.

 After a bit of bargaining we fixed a price and I went away happy, having acquired a beautiful selection of scarves and first-hand knowledge that corroborated what research tells us – sometimes there is such a thing as too much color.